M2-Ventures-EHR/killbill-swagger-coden/README.md

 In addition to code customization, we can also define our own Mustache templates to generate the client code we want to have.

+Modifiying the generator, including the Mustache template would require building the repo: `mvn -DskipTests=true -Dmaven.javadoc.skip=true install`

 So, in summary, the `kbswagger.json` input along with the custom code and templates provide a flexible way to generate client libraries in any language.

 # Supported Languages